 Bobby is suffering from pain in the upper thoracic back.

 To meet with Bobby on a weekly basis for modalities, including moist heat packs, ultrasound, and therapeutic exercises.
 The goal will be to decrease pain to a 0 and improve functionality.

 SOAP note example for Medical

 Darleene is 66 y/o who attended her follow-up of her HTN.
 She feels well.
 She does not have dizziness, headache, or fatigue.

 Darleene has no history other than hypertension.
 Her only medication is HCTZ at 25mg per day.
 Darleene has lost 53bs in the past 3 months, following a low-fat diet and walking 10 minutes a day.
 She drinks two glasses of wine each evening.
 Darleene uses no OTC medications such as cold remedies or herbal remedies.

 Generally, Darleene appears well.
 Weight 155lbs, Height 55 inches, BMI ~30, Pulse 76 reg, BP 153/80.
 She has no lower extremity edema.

-- Follow-up in the clinic in 1 month.
+Follow-up in the clinic in 1 month.
 Bring a blood pressure diary to that visit.
-Consider adding ACE inhibitor at next visit if BP is still elevated.
+Consider adding ACE inhibitor at the next visit if BP is still elevated.